 Telephone Advice Line

-Please note that this service is only available to Victorian consumers (or their representatives provided we have obtained consumer permission) about their own issues.
+Please note that this service is only available to Victorian mental health consumers (or representatives provided we have obtained consumer permission to speak on their behalf) about their own issues.

 The Centre can accept reverse charge calls in an emergency.